This post contains affiliate links.

 -Toddlers are required to ride in a forward-facing car seat, but the specifics vary by country; many European countries allow children to use a booster seat beginning as young as 3 years old.

--Older kids must ride in a forward-facing car seat or booster seat in Europe until they are at least 135cm (53”) tall or 12 years old, but some countries also impose higher height requirements and/or age requirements.
+-Older kids must ride in a forward-facing car seat or booster seat in Europe until they are at least the following heights:

 -Car seats are not usually required in taxis, but there are exceptions in places like Germany and Spain where they may be required at least for some trips.